binstarjs03/AerialOBJ/README.md

-# MineSharpOBJ
+# AerialOBJ - Minecraft World to 3D model and PNG mapper

 This is my personal experimental project on converting Minecraft worlds into 3D model, written in .NET C#.

-The name MineSharpOBJ is derived from Minecraft itself and the C# (pronounced as "see sharp") language, so i combine both and name it as MineSharpOBJ.

-Note: during the time of this writing, the name "MineSharp" exist as Minecraft Server hosting if i'm not mistaken.
-This is purely coincidence as i didn't know MineSharp was exist when i named this project as MineSharpOBJ.
+The name AerialOBJ was chosen because this program is obviously drawing Minecraft world in aerial view and it can convert to 3D model in OBJ format.

-Currently this repository is still work in progress (even it can't export to 3D model).
+Currently this repository is still work in progress.

+## Compatibility
+Currently AerialOBJ is using WPF technology and it only support Windows only.
+Compatibility with Mac and Linux is planned to be implemented.

+## Contact and Contributing
-If you have any questions or just simply want to get in touch with me, you can DM me in my social medias:
+If you want to get in touch with me or contribute to this project, you can DM me in my social medias:
 - Facebook: https://www.facebook.com/bin.starjs/
 - Twitter: https://www.twitter.com/bin_starjs/